 Finally, let’s get to that earth-shattering article I mentioned at the beginning of this guide.
 Gregory Scott published this article on compression myths that takes everything I just taught you and shakes it around.
 Reading Gregory’s article will make more sense once you’re already familiar with the basic concepts I’ve covered in this guide.
 Most people learn about compression in the way I taught it to you, and Gregory's guide is geared towards people who’ve learned it in this way; I definitely recommend giving it a read if you’d like to dive further into compression.

-The following video by The Pro Audio Files reviews the main points that I covered in this guide.
-Now that you have a good understanding of compression, you should be able to keep pace with the video.
 If you have any questions about compression, the members of the Black Ghost Audio Facebook group will be more than happy to help you out.
 It's full of music industry professionals including producers, engineers, and musicians; I'll see you there!